RadarCOVID/radar-covid-ios/README.md

 The project is configured for a specific provisioning profile.
 To install the app on your own device, you will have to update the settings using your own provisioning profile.

-Apples Exposure Notification Framework requires a  `com.apple.developer.exposure-notification` entitlement that will only be available to government entities.
+Apple's Exposure Notification Framework requires a  `com.apple.developer.exposure-notification` entitlement that will only be available to government entities.
 You will find more information in the [Exposure Notification Addendum](https://developer.apple.com/contact/request/download/Exposure_Notification_Addendum.pdf) and you can request the entitlement  [here](https://developer.apple.com/contact/request/exposure-notification-entitlement).

 ### Commit Lint
 It's possible to install a git hook to authomatically check commit comments based on [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.